Smallest countries in Africa

 Some of the smallest countries in Africa are also some of the richest nations of the continent in terms of GDP per capita.
 Seychelles and Mauritius both feature in the list of 10 Richest Countries of Africa.
 In fact, these countries rank second and third among the African countries in terms of GDP per capita.

 Seychelles is small, but also one of the richest countries in Africa

 Seychelles is an archipelago of 115 islands in the Indian Ocean and a major tourist destination.
 Victoria is the capital city of this island nation.
 The capital is located about 1,500 km away from mainland Africa.
 Comoros, Madagascar, and Mauritius are some of the island nations of Africa located in the Indian Ocean near Seychelles.
 The nation occupies an area of 451 square km.

 Read all about traveling to Seychelles

 São Tomé and Príncipe

-Mauritius – if you want to go someplace exotic in style
+Mauritius – if you want to go to Africa in style

 The island nation of Mauritius is a major tourist destination.
 It is located in the Indian Ocean where it occupies a total area of 2,040 square km.
 Mauritius’ territory includes the Mascarene Islands of Rodrigues and Mauritius and other outer islands.
 Port Louis is the capital of the country.